RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 Different programming languages use different clients to interact with Redis databases.

-Here's how to connect to your database using a client for Python.
+Here's how to connect to your database using the `redis-client` library for Python.

 1. If you don't already have the client installed: